robert/robert.github.com/_posts/2018-08-31-how-to-build-a-tcp-proxy-2.md

 If this doesn't work then try a few other websites as well.
 Your laptop may have recently made a DNS request for `robertheaton.com`, and may have cached the response it received.

 Now let's view some DNS requests from your phone.
 First, let's adjust the Wireshark filter.
 The `udp port 53` filter shows both DNS requests sent *to* and *by* your laptop.
 Let's tighten it to show only requests sent *to* your laptop, *by* your phone.
 Update your Wireshark filter to `udp port 53 && dst $YOUR_LAPTOPS_IP`.
 On your smartphone (with its DNS server still set to your laptop), visit another website (again, you may have to try a few times because of DNS caching).
 You should see a DNS request for this website's hostname appear in Wireshark, with its UDP packet "destination IP" field set to your laptop.
 If you do, then this confirms that your phone is talking to your laptop - this is a great breakthrough!
-However, there will not yet be a corresponding DNS response.
+However, Wireshark will not yet show a corresponding DNS response.
 This is because we haven't yet told your laptop what it should actually do when it receives a UDP packet on port 53.

 Before we start work on educating your laptop, let's take a second look at DNS traffic from a different angle using *Netcat*.

 ### 1.2.2 Probing DNS requests using Netcat

 We have used Wireshark to passively inspect packets as they pass through your laptop.
-Now we're going to use a different tool called `netcat` to actively listen for incoming DNS requests, and even to send back rudimentary DNS responses.
+Now we're going to use a different tool called `netcat` to actively listen for incoming DNS requests, and to even send back rudimentary DNS responses.
 This will allow your phone to begin talking to (some of) the internet again.

 Netcat is a tool for reading and writing data on TCP and UDP network connections.
 As we have seen, your smartphone sends DNS requests over UDP on port 53.
 To listen for these requests using netcat, run: